How and When to Apply

-Move-in has been set for August 26th (UVA) and August 27th (QUAD) of 2022.
+Move-in has been set for Thursday, August 24th and Friday, August 25th of 2023.
 In the weeks leading up to move-in you will receive an email with an assigned move-in time.
 In order to keep things running as smoothly as possible, we ask that you arrive at your assigned time.

-If you are not able to arrive at your assigned time, please contact our office.
+If you are not able to arrive at your assigned time, please contact your designated housing office.
 Please note that we are not able to assign earlier move-in times than you have been assigned.